kiliantscherny/Fun-With-LEGO-data/README.md

    - Update the following variables in the `docker-compose.yaml` file:
        - `GCP_PROJECT_ID` – your GCP project ID (the same as in the Terraform step)
        - `GCP_GCS_BUCKET` – the name of the bucket you created in Cloud Storage (also the same as in the Terraform step)
-   - Run `docker-compose up -d` to start the Airflow webserver and scheduler
+   - Run `docker-compose build .` to build the image from the `Dockerfile`, then run `docker-compose up airflow-init`, followed by `docker-compose up -d` to start Airflow
    - Open `localhost:8080` in your browser and run the DAGs you want to extract and load the data
    - [optionally] feel free to update the start and end dates (as well as the crontab) of each DAG to suit your needs if you wish to extract and load the data at different times
 4. **dbt Cloud: to transform your raw data into something useful**